Erica Cartmill

 POSTDOC

 Laura was a postdoc in the lab in 2023.
-She studies social cogntion in great apes and human children.
-She is currently a UC President's Postdoc at Berkeley.
-In 2024, she will join the faculty at UC Santa Barbara.
+She studies social cognition in great apes and human children.
+She was a UC President's Postdoc at Berkeley and has now joined the faculty at UC Santa Barbara.
+Information about her lab can be found here.